 If you’re in a personal assistant job, you may have considered moving into a more flexible role.
 Flexible working has been increasing in popularity for a number of years, even before the COVID-19 pandemic brought the idea of hybrid working to mainstream attention.

 It’s not hard to see why the popularity of working from home is on such a sharp rise.
 Offering additional flexibility, removing the need to commute and higher levels of productivity, it is often a preferred option for many full-time workers.
-However, just like any endeavor, working virtually presents its own challenges, not least isolation and overworking.
+However, just like any endeavour, working virtually presents its own challenges, not least isolation and overworking.
 Below, we look at the pros and cons of remote working.

 One of the most commonly noted benefits of remote working is flexibility.
 It allows you to adapt your working hours based on your schedule and accommodate tasks that require being at home.
 It also allows you to adapt your working environment to your needs, changing the lighting, temperature, setting and background noise as needed.

-Working from home also reduces the need for a commute, saving time and money and increasing morale – after all, who wants to spend hours traveling to and from work?
+Working from home also reduces the need for a commute, saving time and money and increasing morale – after all, who wants to spend hours travelling to and from work?
 These time savings can also result in a better work/life balance, as you have more time for maintaining your physical and mental health.

 From a productivity perspective, virtual workers are reported to get more work done, as meetings become more effective and there are less distractions in the form of co-workers.
 You may also find you take fewer sick days as a remote worker, as you’re less likely to take a day off for a mild illness.
 Taking less time off makes it easier to stay on top of your workload and deliver outcomes effectively and efficiently.